mpaglia0/Iudas/README.md

 SINGLE_AUTHOR_SAVE_AS = 'your-static-presentation-page/index.html'
 ```

-in order to build a single static page.
+in order to build a single static page dedicated to the author.

 ### Back-To-Top button